aws-samples/aws-redshift-spectrum-poc/README.md

 ### Data sources:

-You must be an authenticated AWS user to access these data sets.
+The datasets reside in US-East-1, and you must be an authenticated AWS user to access these data sets.

  1. clickstream-csv10:
     - location: s3://redshift-spectrum-bigdata-blog-datasets/clickstream-csv10